-A WONDERFUL PAINTING OF MOTHER OF GOD OF JASNA GÓRA
+THE MIRACULOUS PAINTING OF THE MOTHER OF GOD OF JASNA GÓRA

-The greatest treasure of Jasna Góra is the Miraculous Image of the Mother of God.
-Thanks to him, Jasna Góra became one of the largest Marian sanctuaries in Poland in the 15th century.
-The fact why this happened did not explain either the legend which assigns the authorship of the icon of Saint. Łukasz Evangelist, or the royal couple’s protection – Jadwiga and Władysław Jagiełło.
-The reason for the uniqueness of this place must be deeper, but it must be stressed that there have never been any Marian apparitions at Jasna Góra, as was the case in other sanctuaries.
-The strength and mystery that attracts pilgrims to the feet of the Lady of Jasna Gora is Her Miraculous Picture.
-Without it, Jasna Góra would only be a collection of buildings, memorabilia and works of art, perhaps a beautiful and rich, but dead museum.
+The Miraculous Image of the Mother of God is Jasna Góra’s greatest treasure.
+It made Jasna Góra one of the largest Marian sanctuaries in Poland already in the 15th century.
+However, neither the legend that holds St. Luke the Evangelist was the painter of the Icon nor Hedwige and Ladislaus Jagiello royal patronage explain why it happened so.
+It is not the case of apparitions, either, as there have never been any Marian apparitions at Jasna Góra.
+The reason for the uniqueness of this place then must lie much deeper and it seems the strength and mystery that attract pilgrims to the feet of Our Lady of Jasna Góra lies in Her presence through the Miraculous Painting.
+Without the Image then, Jasna Góra would only be a collection of buildings, memorabilia and works of art, perhaps a beautiful and rich, but dead museum.

-About the beginnings of the Image and its history until 1382, we do not have certain and strictly historical news – only tradition and various pious applications.
-According to tradition, the Painting of Lady of Czestochowa was to paint St. Łukasz Evangelista still during the life of the Holy Lady.
-The same tradition even states that the painting is painted on a table plate used by the Holy Family in Nazareth.
+Little is known about the beginnings of the Miraculous Image and its history until 1382.
+There is no certain and strictly historical information – only tradition and various pious legends according to which the Painting of our Lady of Czestochowa was painted by St. Luke the Evangelist still during the life of the Blessed Mother.
+The same tradition also holds the Icon was painted on a tabletop from the House of the Holy Family in Nazareth.

-In the fourth century Saint.
-Helena, the mother of the Emperor Constantine the Great, was to bring this Image to Constantinople with her.
-There he was very worshiped and helped in moments of especially great disasters as contagious diseases, epidemics, etc. Around the 9th or 10th century, the Image traveled north, where he finally settled permanently in Bełzki Castle, northeast of Lviv, in Red Russia.
+In the fourth century St. Helena, the mother of Emperor Constantine the Great, was to bring the Image to Constantinople.
+There it enjoyed great veneration and was the help particularity at times of grievous afflictions such as contagious diseases, epidemics, etc. Around the 9th or 10th century, the Icon travelled north, where it finally settled in the town of Belz, northeast of Lviv in Red Ruthenia.

-Crumbs from the history of the Miraculous Icon of Our Lady of Jasna Gora
+From the history of the Miraculous Icon of Our Lady of Jasna Góra

-On the left side of the image there are the insignia of Our Lady Queen of Poland, scepter and apple, made in 1926 from the foundation of Polish women by the Warsaw company „Bracia Łopieńscy”.
-On the right side of the painting there are: Golden Rose and a golden votive in the shape of a heart with the inscription „TOTUS TUUS” – handed over by Pope John Paul II in 1979 and 1982.
+To the left of the Miraculous Icon, the altar shows royal insignia of Our Lady Queen of Poland: scepter and apple, made by a Warsaw company „Bracia Lopieńscy” and offered in 1926 by Polish women.
+To the right of the Painting, there is a Golden Rose and a golden votive heart with a „TOTUS TUUS” inscription, handed over by Pope John Paul II in 1979 and 1982.

-From the very beginning, the Jasna Góra painting became famous for miracles that made the Marian sanctuary in Częstochowa famous and made pilgrims come to Jasna Góra from all over Poland, and in subsequent centuries from more distant European countries.
-Died in 1480, Jan Długosz wrote: “From all of Poland and neighboring countries, namely: Silesia, Moravia, Prussia and Hungary, for the solemnity of the Holy Mary – whose rare and devotional picture is here – a pious people converged for amazing miracles that our Lady and Advocate have done here because of this „.
-A sign of the faith of the pilgrims were numerous offerings to the Mother of God, whose value and today should be determined primarily by the value of the intentions in which they were made, pure and exalted, not their valuables or the donor’s person.
+At its very beginnings at Jasna Góra, the Miraculous Icon won fame for miracles and brought popularity to the Marian Sanctuary in Czestochowa attracting pilgrims from all over Poland, and, in subsequent centuries, from more distant European countries.
+Jan Dlugosz, the greatest Polish medieval historian (died 1480), wrote: “From all of Poland and neighboring countries, namely: Silesia, Moravia, Prussia and Hungary, for the solemnity of Holy Mary – whose rare and devotional painting is here – a pious people come for amazing miracles that our Lady and Advocate have done here.”
+The pilgrims’ faith has been richly expressed in numerous offerings to the Mother of God, offerings whose value also today should be determined primarily by the pure and lofty intentions in which they were made, and not by their price or the dignity of the donor.